Use Case Benefits

 Build the Right Thing

-with scope creep, expensive rework, delayed releases, or even abandonment.
+Projects with weak requirements can end up with scope creep, rework, delays, or even abandonment.

 Why consider use cases?